Immaculato/movieDatabase/README.md

 - Users will first register and then are able to filter the database with a faceted search.

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 ```